frankischilling/cupidfetch/README.md

 2. **inih C Parser:** Cupidfetch uses the [inih C parser](https://github.com/benhoyt/inih) to handle configuration files in INI format.

    - [inih C parser](https://github.com/benhoyt/inih): A simple C library for reading and writing INI files.

+3. **Git:** Cupidfetch uses Git to clone the repository for easy deployment.

+   - If you don't have Git installed, you can download and install it from the [Git website](https://git-scm.com).

 ## How to Install Dependencies